Have you ever wondered if God hears your cries and wants to come close to offer you comfort and hope in your need? He does.

 Before my first husband passed, one of the last things he said to me was, “I wish we had more time to get to know one another.”
 We’d been married just over twenty-five years, but to me his words meant the world.
 We had both loved one another but often spent more time assuming what we knew than sitting down and becoming known.

-He remembers all the times you thought love finally arrived only to experience it was just another cheap shot by someone who only wanted your body.
+He remembers all the times you thought love finally arrived only to experience it was just another cheap shot by someone who only wanted to use you.

 There’s a story in the Bible about a woman whom Jesus insisted on meeting, although he knew his fellow Jews, and even his own disciples would frown.
 She wasn’t even someone her own people wanted to associate with.
 She felt alone, unknown, and unloved.